sameen73/banking_data_casestudy/README.md

 # banking_data_casestudy
-Repository for the code behind the banking data case study
+Repository for all files associated with the banking data case study.